Mahmoud Afshartous

-Mahmoud Afshartous (محمود افشارطوس) (Mahmud Əfşar Tus), also written Afshartoos (1907–24 April 1953), was an Iranian general and chief of police during the government of Prime Minister Mohammad Mossadegh.
+Mahmoud Afshartous (محمود افشارطوس; 1907 – 24 April 1953), also written Afshartoos, was an Iranian general and chief of police during the government of Prime Minister Mohammad Mosaddegh.
 Afshartous was abducted and killed by anti-Mossadegh conspirators led by MI6 which helped pave the way for the 1953 coup d'état.

 Early life and education

 Afshartous came from an Iranian Azerbaijani-Kurdish family which was related to the Qajar dynasty.
 He was born in Tehran in 1907.
 He was a graduate of the Officers’ Academy.

 Paternal family

 His father was Hassan Khan Shebl as-Saltaneh, the eldest son of Mohammad Khan Afshar "Sartip", a notable Qajar officer by Mala Banu Khanom, the widow of Amir Isa Khan Vali Ehtesham ad-Dowleh Qajar-Qovanlou Amir Kabir.
-Therefore, Hassan Khan was the younger half brother of famous Mehdi Qoli Khan Qajar-Qovanlou Amirsoleymani Majd ad-Dowleh and cousin of Naser al-Din Shah Qajar.
+Therefore, Hassan Khan was the younger half brother of the famous Majd ed-Dowleh Qajar-Qovanlu Amirsoleimani and cousin of Naser al-Din Shah Qajar.

 His career at court began 1868 as page boy (gholam) and he was known as Hassan Khan Afshar "Bashi".
-Later he became adjutant (Persian ağūdān-e hozūr-e homāyūnī) to Naser al-Din Shah.
+Later he became adjutant (Persian: ağūdān-e hozūr-e homāyūnī) to Naser al-Din Shah.
 Then he received the title Shebl as-Saltaneh (Lion Cub of the Monarchy) from the shah, and accompanied him on several trips.
 Shebl as-Saltaneh held a number of posts in court administration and he chose the name Afshar-e Tous, i.e. Afshar of the City of Tous, (or Afshartous) when family names were mandated in 1930.